Gross Last Name Origin, History, and Meaning

 Mary Gross

-Mary Margaret Gross (born Mar 25, 1953) is an American voice actress, comedian, and actress known for her time on Saturday Night Live and role as Mrs. Quick in Sabrina, the Teenage Witch.
-She has also appeared in Animaniacs, Boston Legal, and more.
+Mary Margaret Gross (March 25, 1953 -) is an American voice actress, comedian, and actress best known for her time on Saturday Night Live from 1981 to 1985 and her role as Mrs. Quick in Sabrina, the Teenage Witch from 1997 to 2000.
+She also appeared in popular shows like Animaniacs, Boston Legal, and That's So Raven.
+Gross is a Chicago native who started her career with the Second City comedy troupe before making it big on television.
+She has portrayed various characters and celebrities throughout her career, showcasing her comedic talent and versatility in the entertainment industry.

 Lance Gross